danio/svscala/README.md

 1. Efficiently redivide an already divided model
 1. Optimise model division to use sub-models returned by decision function

-# How to use svLis

-See the scala/example directory for examples of generating 3D models

 # svLis compatibility

-The classes, class names, method, field and variable names have been chosen to match svLis, however the sv_ prefix has been dropped and I have followed Scala naming conventions (e.g. Capitalised Classes).
+The classes, class names, method, field and variable names have been chosen to match svLis, however the sv_ prefix has been dropped and Scala naming conventions are followed (e.g. Capitalised Classes).

 Compatibility has been retained as closely as possible, so that e.g. any functionality from svLis model.h and model.cxx is found in Model.scala.